jaztonchern/curly-pancake/README.md

 ### Note

-This repository consists of two simple workflows, *telegram.yml* and *test.yml*, that is executed whenever a change is committed to the **main** branch of this repository.
+This repository consists of two simple DevOps workflows, *telegram.yml* and *test.yml*, that is executed whenever a change is committed to the **main** branch of this repository.

 When a change is committed to the main branch of this repository, the following message will be sent to my telegram account via a telegram bot: "A commit has been made to the repository!"